You are here

 Thanks for your interest in submitting a piece to Network Magazine!

 Please note that we receive a high number of submissions, and while we will consider all items sent on to us, unfortunately we don't have the space to run all of them.
-We reserve the right to edit your submission; and to publish it in Network Ireland, on networkmagazine.ie or both.
+We reserve the right to edit your submission.

 Here's some FAQ's that we hope will help you.
 If in doubt, don't hesitate to get in touch!
 Please use the contact page for all submission enquiries.